 We look forward to continuing our collective work throughout this process to ensure that emergency rental assistance funding is distributed swiftly to protect renters across all income levels who are now struggling to make ends meet.
-As the Committee continues to review the implementation of Title IV of the CARES Act, we also ask that you consider addressing the following issues outlined below in any future recovery package.
+As you continue to review housing policy in the wake of COVID-19, we also ask that Congress address the issues outlined below in any future recovery package.